 Funding opportunities available through the federal government can be accessed from their main grant website (www.grants.gov).
 Communities may also be able to identify additional funding from private foundations and state agencies.
 A summary of existing programs with the associated funding is available as part of the 2019 Texas Flood Assessment, particularly Appendix A- "Estimating financial need for mitigation".
 The Texas Flood Information Clearinghouse Committee is made up of members from the Texas Division of Emergency Management (TDEM), the Texas General Land Office (GLO), the Texas Water Development Board (TWDB), the Texas State Soil and Water Conservation Board, the Texas Department of Agriculture, and the Texas Commission on Environmental Quality.
-Communities can submit a "Request for Information Form" to receive advice from the committee on potential funding sources.
-For further information and to submit the form, visit the Texas Flood Information Clearinghouse.
+Communities can submit a "Request for Information Form" to receive advice from the form, visit the Texas Flood Information Clearinghouse.
 Some grants and loans that may be appropriate for use with the establishment of FEWS are presented in Table 7 (Texas Flood Information Clearinghouse 2020).